-"This course introduces master-level pastoral care and counseling students to the fundamentals of research methodology common to social science in general and pastoral care and counseling in particular.
-The course will help students become informed, critical consumers of research, and ideally, active contributors to the research enterprise.
-Students will also be exposed to philosophical, ethical, cultural, and practical issues in research."
+This course introduces pastoral care and counseling (clinical track) students to the fundamentals of research methodology, common to social science in general and pastoral care and counseling in particular.
+Using a practical theological framework, we will address questions such as what it means to conduct empirical research, how we begin and approach research, and for whom we do research.
+This course will help students become informed and critical consumers of research as well as ideally, active contributors to the research enterprise.
+Students will also be exposed to ethical, cultural, theological, and practical issues in research.